micmonay/keybd_event/README.md

 # keybd_event
-This library simulates the key press on the keyboard.
+This library simulates the key press on a keyboard.
+It runs on Linux, Windows and Mac.

 **Important :**
-- The keys change in the different keyboard layout configuration of the target computer.
+- The keys change in the different keyboard layouts of the target computer(s).
-- I have tested this code on the different system and I don't find the error, but I don't granted this update have no bug.
+- I have tested this code on my system and I don't find any errors.
 If you have a bug, please create an issue.

-## For simulate key press in Linux, Windows and Mac in golang

-### An example :
+### Example :
 ```go
 package main